-My employee has resigned, Is there anything I need to do?
+My employee has resigned, is there anything I need to do?

 An Employee resignation is a common occurrence in the workplace.
 While it can be challenging to see a valuable team member leave, it’s essential for employers to handle the situation professionally and ensure a smooth transition.
 There are specific steps that employers need to take when an employee resigns.